Residents and Other Customers

 3 Residents and Other Customers

-(3) How do you determine resident and other customer satisfaction, dissatisfaction, and engagement?
+(3) How do you determine resident and other CUSTOMER groups?

 3. The Communities of Excellence Framework views residents in two ways: as customers (users of the community’s offerings and the community excellence group’s programs and services—category 3) and as resources (to be engaged in doing the work of the community excellence group—category 5).